CMU-Heinz-95702/lab4-http-server/README.md

 Copy and paste (the unmodified) StartingWebServer.java into IntelliJ and run it.
 Visit it with a browser by visiting http://localhost:7777/index.html.

-:checkered_flag: This is the .25 point checkpoint.
-Show your TA that you have a working program (in IntelliJ) and a browser.

 For this lab, you will make the necessary modifications to StartingWebServer.java so that it serves up two files: index.html and test.html.

 index.html file is shown here: